 Diets are advertised daily, in magazines and on television.
 They are hawked by athletes and celebrities alike.
 The Atkins diet was the fad for a while, replacing the earlier trend of diet pills and the Slim Fast milkshake.

 Yet, doctors say fad dieting does not work.
 So what is going on here?
-If diets don’t work, why are people perpetually trying them?
+If diets don’t work, why do people perpetually try them?
 Well, people want them to work.
-They often hope for a quick-fix or miracle result.
-The truth is, though, the best way to lose weight is through a nutritious, portion-controlled diet and proper exercise.
+They often hope for a quick-fix or a miracle result.
+The truth is, though, the best way to lose weight is a nutritious portion-controlled diet and regular exercises.

 Well, people need to listen to their doctors.
 A balanced diet, with protein, good carbohydrates, and plenty of fruits and vegetables is the best.
 Snacks and treats, like pop and chips, should be minimized.
 That doesn’t mean you can never have a slice of cake, just a small one, and not every day.

 And restricting food intake, by eating fewer meals a day is not advisable.
-That will put the body in ‘survival mode’, causing it to hold onto every calorie it does get, and can cause anxiety and depression.
+That will put the body in a ‘survival mode’, causing it to hold onto every calorie it does get, and as a result lead anxiety and depression.
 Eating three meals a day, or even 5-6 smaller ones, is good for the body and for maintaining a healthy weight.

-The statement in the opening paragraph is proved by the information found in the three body paragraphs which explain a) why fad/short-term diets are bad, b) explaining what a person should do if they want to lose weight, and c) explaining why people have difficulties with changing food habits.
+The statement in the opening paragraph is proved by the information found in the three body paragraphs which explain a) why fad/short-term diets are bad, b) explaining what people should do if they want to lose weight, and c) explaining why people have difficulties with changing food habits.